hasura/ndc-sdk-go/cmd/hasura-ndc-go/README.md

 ### Generate queries and mutations

+> [!IMPORTANT]
+> If neither function nor procedure is generated your project may use Go workspace.
+You need to add the submodule path to the `go.work` file.

 The `update` command parses code in the `functions` folder, finds functions and types that are allowed to be exposed and generates the following files:

 - `schema.generated.json`: the generated connector schema in JSON format.